vitaliaeliseeva/vitaliaeliseeva.github.io/_pages/about.md

   }
 </style>

 I am an Economics PhD candidate at the Paris School of Economics supervised by Ekaterina Zhuravskaya and Hillel Rapoport.
-I work on economic history and political economy. <strong>I am on the 2026–27 economics job market.</strong>
+I am an applied microeconomist with research interests in economic history and political economy. <strong>I am on the 2026–27 economics job market.</strong>

 My job market paper studies who captures the history curriculum in schools under centralization of textbook choice.
 More broadly, I study how social norms pass between generations and how states try to shape them.